Niue Star: History

 "The Niue Star is the community newspaper.
 Now it's mainly information, village happenings, community happenings, family interest stories like hair cuttings and ear piercing.
 The good thing about it is that all our families in New Zealand and Australia are looking forward for the Niue Star to read how, you know, what goes on back home and to see these colourful photographs.
 So that's my market."

 Jackson also reports on political news ("[I]f the government is, you know, not doing the right thing and the people want to know, then I will insist in reporting it."), and, through the Star, aims to "connect Niueans wherever they are".
 A large majority of Niueans live outside Niue itself, which, due to continuous emigration, had a population of barely 1000 in 2008.
 Most Niuean expatriates live in New Zealand, where the Niue Star is distributed within the Niuean community, giving them access to church news and to photographs and descriptions of family members taking part in village events in Niue.

 From a peak of about 1,700, circulation by 2023 had dropped to just 200, in Niue and in Auckland, and the formerly weekly newspaper was now published only monthly.
-The newspaper has a website, niuestar.online, but it has not been updated since 2018.
+The newspaper had a website, niuestar.online, but it does not exist anymore.